Quiet isnât. Hereâs what I mean:

 Being tired

-• On the one hand, I love listening to people, because people are interesting, and listening is one of the best ways to learn about them (the other best way is watching).
-And my whole thingy of doling out lean methods and thinking across an organization depends on getting people to speak with one another.
+- On the one hand, I love listening to people, because people are interesting, and listening is one of the best ways to learn about them (the other best way is watching).
+And my whole thingy of reducing suffering and wasted effort across an organization depends on getting people to speak with one another.

 Being lucky